 I work with individuals on an open-ended basis or for an agreed number of sessions.
 We meet once a week on a regular day and time and therapy sessions last for 50 minutes.
-I have a private practice on Monday, Tuesday morning and Wednesday afternoon.
-On Wednesday mornings I am a Bereavement Counselor for Camden, City, Islington and Westminster Bereavement Service.
+I have a private practice on Monday, Thursday and Friday mornings.
+I do Voluntary counselling at the Marie Curie Hospice one morning a week.
 I do not work at weekends.

 My counselling practice is just off the Caledonian Road.
 The nearest tube stations are Kings Cross and Caledonian Road.
 I am close to the Overground station so I am easily reached by those travelling from Stratford, the City and the West End.